 The framework that we present here is designed for deployment in a distributed setting.
-Moreover, the framework supports adaptive parallelism: During the execution, the set of compute servers can grow (if new compute servers become available) or shrink (if compute servers become unavailable or fail): the branch-and-bound computation thus cannot assume a fixed number of compute servers.
+Moreover, the framework supports adaptive parallelism: During the execution, the set of compute servers can grow (if new compute servers become available) or shrink (if compute servers become unavailable or fail): The branch and bound computation thus cannot assume a fixed number of compute servers.

-The branch-and-bound computation is decomposed into tasks, each of which is executed on a compute server: Each element of the active set (see Figure 41.1) is a task that, in principle, can be scheduled for execution on any compute server.
+The branch and bound computation is decomposed into tasks, each of which is executed on a compute server: Each element of the active set (please see Fig. 8) is a task that, in principle, can be scheduled for execution on any compute server.
 Indeed, parallel efficiency requires load balancing of tasks among compute servers.
 This distributed setting implies the following compute server requirements: